Lack of segregation: Primary bottleneck in recycling

 Your shampoo or soda bottle and its cap are made of different plastic, which needs to be separated to ensure efficient recycling or further treatment of the waste.
 On the other hand, the deodorant or spray cans are trickier to sort due to their distinctive manufacturing.

-With 7 labelled plastics being used to manufacture our everyday products, except for PET and HDPE type of plastic, the rest require additional sorting and treatment process.
+With 7 labeled plastics being used to manufacture our everyday products, except for PET and HDPE type of plastic, the rest require additional sorting and treatment process.

 Type, colour, make, and more are essential in ensuring the plastic waste is recycled and reused to its optimal value.